IgorDGomes/APO-OS/README.md

 # APO-OS

-APO'S
+## Login

+- Username: admin
+- Password: 12345

-## Tests disabled for Webkit (Safari)
+## Tests for Webkit (Safari)

-Having issues adding cookies on the browser.
-Couldn't solve the issue so the tests for it were disabled.
+There were issues adding cookies on the browser.
+Couldn't solve the issue, so the tests for it were disabled.

 <!-- ## Change made to /lib.dom.d.ts